jlsyspeople/SNSB/README.md

 rebuilds caches records.

 if you missing a script in the list when trying to load one use this command to retreive all from instance.

+## Options
+### uploadOnSave
+Enable or disable automatic upload on save.

+default: true

+### addOnOpen
+Enable or disable automatic import on document open if newer exists.

+default: true